Second victims’ symptoms and needs

 In another study4, second victim distress has been associated with absenteeism and turnover intentions.
 It was found that the organizational support may result in a decrease of second victim’s distress, mediating the relationships between distress-absenteeism and distress-turnover intentions.
 Thus, the healthcare organizations could have an important role in the outcomes of a second victim experience and should take care of the caregiver.

-What second victim needs:
+A second victim need:

 - Talk about what happened.
 Understand why it happened.